-The methodological aspects of primary data collection studies are well covered in the textbooks and guidelines referred to in the Introduction chapter.
+The methodological aspects of primary data collection studies (also sometimes referred to as field studies) are well covered in the textbooks and guidelines referred to in the Introduction chapter.
 Annex 1 of Module VIII of the Good pharmacovigilance practice provides examples of different study designs based on prospective primary data collection such as cross-sectional study, prospective cohort study, active surveillance.
 Surveys and randomised controlled trials are also presented below as examples of primary data collection.

 Studies using hospital or community-based primary data collection have allowed the evaluation of drug-disease associations for rare complex conditions that require very large source populations and in-depth case assessment by clinical experts.
-Classic examples are Appetite-Suppressant Drugs and the Risk of Primary Pulmonary Hypertension (N Engl J Med 1996;335:609-16), The design of a study of the drug etiology of agranulocytosis and aplastic anemia (Eur J Clin Pharmacol 1983;24:833-6) and Medication Use and the Risk of Stevens–Johnson Syndrome or Toxic Epidermal Necrolysis (N Engl J Med 1995;333:1600-8).
-For some conditions, case-control surveillance networks have been developed and used for selected studies and for signal generation and clarification, e.g. Signal generation and clarification: use of case-control data (Pharmacoepidemiol Drug Saf 2001;10:197-203).
+Classic examples are Appetite-Suppressant Drugs and the Risk of Primary Pulmonary Hypertension (N Engl J Med.
+1996;335:609-16), The design of a study of the drug etiology of agranulocytosis and aplastic anemia (Eur J Clin Pharmacol.
+1983;24:833-6) and Medication Use and the Risk of Stevens–Johnson Syndrome or Toxic Epidermal Necrolysis (N Engl J Med.
+1995;333:1600-8).
+For some conditions, case-control surveillance networks have been developed and used for selected studies and for signal generation and evaluation, e.g. Signal generation and clarification: use of case-control data (Pharmacoepidemiol Drug Saf 2001;10:197-203).

-A survey is the collection of data on knowledge, attitudes, behaviour, practices, opinions, beliefs or feelings of selected groups of individuals, by asking them in person, on paper, by phone or online from some sampling frame.
-They generally have a cross-sectional design, but repeated measures overtime may apply for trends assessment.
+A survey is the collection of data on knowledge, attitudes, behaviour, practices, opinions, beliefs or feelings of selected groups of individuals from a specific sampling frame, by asking them questions in person or by post, phone or online.
+They generally have a cross-sectional design, but repeated measures over time may be performed for the assessment of trends.

-Surveys have been used for a long time in fields such as marketing, social science and epidemiology.
+Surveys have long being used in fields such as market research, social sciences and epidemiology.
 General guidance on constructing and testing the survey questionnaire, modes of data collection, sampling frames and ways to achieve representativeness can be found in general texts (Survey Sampling (L. Kish, Wiley, 1995) and Survey Methodology (R.M.
 Groves, F.J.
 Fowler, M.P.
 Couper et al., 2nd Edition, Wiley 2009).
 The book Quality of Life: the assessment, analysis and interpretation of patient-related outcomes (P.M.
 Fayers, D. Machin, 2nd Edition, Wiley, 2007) offers a comprehensive review of the theory and practice of developing, testing and analysing quality of life questionnaires in different settings.

 The increasing use of online RMM require that survey methods adapt but should not sacrifice representativeness by accessing only populations which visit these websites.
 They should provide evidence that the results using these sampling methods are not biased.
 Similarly, the increasing use of health care professional and patient panels needs to ensure that survey methods do not sacrifice representativeness by accessing only self-selected participants in these panels and should provide evidence that the results are not biased by using these convenient sampling frames.

-Randomised clinical trials is an experimental design that involves primary data collection.
-There are numerous textbooks and publications on methodological and operational aspects of clinical trials and they are not covered here.
+Randomised controlled trials are an experimental design that involves primary data collection.
+There are numerous textbooks and publications on methodological and operational aspects of clinical trials which are not covered here.
 An essential guideline on clinical trials is the European Medicines Agency (EMA) Guideline for good clinical practice E6(R2), which specifies obligations for the conduct of clinical trials to ensure that the data generated in the trial are valid.
 From a legal perspective, the Volume 10 of the Rules Governing Medicinal Products in the European Union contains all guidance and legislation relevant for conduct of clinical trials.
 A number of documents are under revision.